 Kevin Kresse is an Arkansas native who has supported his family as a sculptor and painter for 15 years in Little Rock, Arkansas.
 He has exhibited his work in New York, NY, Washington, D.C., Memphis, TN. and Atlanta, GA.
 Among his awards were painting fellowships from the Mid-America Arts Alliance and the Arkansas Arts Council.
 He has been commissioned to do numerous public works, from large outdoor pieces to bronze busts.
 Kresse has been featured in numerous newspaper and magazine articles, radio interviews, television features and a short film.

 An Arkansas native, Paula Martin is an award-winning writer, teacher, and editor who earned her MFA in Creative Writing from the University of New Orleans.
 Her writings have appeared in numerous literary journals and magazines, and she is the recipient of the 2013 Arkansas Arts Council Governor’s Arts Award for Folklife, and the 2017 Inductee into the Arkansas Writers’ Hall of Fame.
 Paula also created and produced the internationally-syndicated Tales from the South Radio Show, which aired for ten years on NPR, PRX, and Stitcher and garnered multiple regional, national, and international awards.
-She has just joined the new Potluck and Poison Ivy Storytelling Show as the Producer and Creative Director, and her second novel, Bone by Bone: A Love Story is set to release Summer 2017.
+She has just joined the new Potluck and Poison Ivy Storytelling Show as the Producer and Creative Director, and her second novel, Bone by Bone: A Love Story was released in Summer 2017.